 Our annual bonus plan qualifies as a "non-equity incentive plan" for purposes of this table.
 Earnings under our deferred compensation plan result from the executives' investments in mutual funds commonly available to investors generally.
-Therefore, the "Bonus", "Option Awards" and "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" columns are omitted as all amounts are zero.
+Therefore, the "Option Awards" and "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" columns are omitted as all amounts are zero.

-- (1) Executives may defer a portion of their salaries and up to 100% of their annual incentive bonus under our Non-Qualified Deferred Compensation Plan; any such deferrals are included in the appropriate column of this table and shown in the Deferred Compensation table. - (2) Pursuant to SEC rules, this column represents the aggregate grant date fair value during the last three fiscal years of restricted stock units (RSU) and performance-based restricted stock units computed in accordance with FASB ASC Topic 718 related to the annual spring grant (RSU awards), grants made under the three-year long-term performance program ("LTPP") and a one-time RSU retention award to Bob Sasser.
+- (1) Executives may defer a portion of their salaries and up to 100% of their annual incentive bonus under our Non-Qualified Deferred Compensation Plan; any such deferrals are included in the appropriate column of this table and shown in the Deferred Compensation table. - (2) This column includes a signing bonus paid to Michael Matacunas in connection with his employment agreement. - (3) Pursuant to SEC rules, this column represents the aggregate grant date fair value during the last three fiscal years of restricted stock units (RSU) and performance-based restricted stock units computed in accordance with FASB ASC Topic 718 related to the annual spring grant (RSU awards), grants made under the three-year long-term performance program ("LTPP") and a one-time RSU retention award to Bob Sasser.
 The Compensation Committee determined that the LTPP awards would be made 50% in cash and 50% in performance-based restricted stock units.
 We are required to report the equity portion of the award at the beginning of the LTPP cycle even though, should it be earned, it will not be paid until the end of the cycle.
 The cash portion of the LTPP award is not reported until earned at the end of the cycle.
 Both the cash and equity portions of the LTPP award are earned only if performance conditions are met and the final payment amount, if any, will range from 0% to 200% of the stated target.
 The amounts shown in this column assume performance at target.
 Fair value for the RSU awards is calculated using the closing price of our stock on the date of grant.
-In the event the highest level of performance is achieved, the aggregate grant date fair value for the fiscal year 2012 awards would be as follows: \$1,235,688 for Kevin Wampler and \$1,649,560 for Gary Philbin.
-Pursuant to FASB ASC Topic 718, due to Bob Sasser's, Bob Rudman's and Stephen White's retirement-eligible status, the fair value of each of their 2012 awards is calculated at the date of grant and is not modified to reflect actual performance; therefore, the fair values remain the same as those included in this column even in the event of maximum performance.
-Amounts reflected for Bob Sasser includes a one-time special award in the form of performance-based restricted stock units granted to Mr. Sasser on June 13, 2012 with a grant date fair value of \$9,999,032.
-The award will vest one hundred percent (100%) on the fifth anniversary of the grant date only upon certification by the Compensation Committee that the one-year positive net income performance criteria is achieved and Mr. Sasser remains continuously employed with the Company through the vesting date.
+In the event the highest level of performance is achieved, the aggregate grant date fair value for the fiscal year 2013 awards would be as follows: \$1,340,233 for Kevin Wampler, \$1,999,771 for Gary Philbin and \$1,099,791 for Michael Matacunas.
+Pursuant to FASB ASC Topic 718, due to Bob Sasser's and Bob Rudman's retirement-eligible status, the fair value of each of their 2013 awards is calculated at the date of grant and is not modified to reflect actual performance; therefore, the fair values remain the same as those included in this column even in the event of maximum performance.

 Amounts shown in this column do not correspond to the actual value that will be realized by the named executives.
-Additional information regarding FASB ASC Topic 718 calculations related to these awards is included in footnote 9 of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended February 2, 2013.
-See the Grants of Plan-Based Awards Table for information on awards made in 2012.
+Additional information regarding FASB ASC Topic 718 calculations related to these awards is included in footnote 9 of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended February 1, 2014.
+See the Grants of Plan-Based Awards Table for information on awards made in 2013.